made-ml-in-prod-2021/katykasilina/ml_project/README.md

     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   ├── data           <- Scripts for splitting dataset to train and test │   │   └── make_dataset.py
     │   │
-    │   ├── entities       <- Scripts to turn raw data into features for modeling │   │    └── build_features.py
+    │   ├── entities       <- Scripts for creating dataclasses
     │   │
+    │   │
     │   ├── features              <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    |   |   └── custom_scaler.py  <- Custom scaler transformer
     │   │
     │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions